MultiSafepay/docs/content/payments/methods/pay-later/klarna/activation.md

 1. At [Klarna.com](https://www.klarna.com/nl/), sign up for a test account, selecting the **Playground** environment.
 2. Under **Settings**, click **Generate new Klarna API credentials** to generate a user name and password.
-3. Email these credentials to your MultiSafepay account manager at <sales@multisafepay.com>
+3. Email these credentials to <sales@multisafepay.com>
 4. MultiSafepay connects to Klarna.
 5. Test payments in your test environment.